President and CEO

 In 2017, GCF partnered with innovators at Microsoft and Microsoft Philanthropies to begin the transition of the case by case network to a digital platform that will help save the lives of children worldwide…scaling the solution to the magnitude of the problem.

 Nancy Robertson has been honored in many ways since beginning her work.
 She has served on the International Advisory Committee for the Independent Sector in Washington, D.C., spoken before the United States Congress on behalf of the children and was selected to carry the Olympic torch during the 2001 Salt Lake City games on behalf of the first responders after 9/11 and children in need.
 She lives in New York City with her husband, GCF’s co-founder Brooks Robertson, and their daughter Grace – the light of her life.

-Nancy’s vision is to see the children to a place where they may elevate themselves beyond survival to a place where they flourish and have a chance to live with dignity and purpose.
-Nancy is dedicated to the children who wait.
+Nancy’s vision is to see the children to a place where they may elevate themselves beyond survival to a place where they will flourish and have a chance to for lives with with dignity and purpose.
+She is dedicated to the children who wait.